 The ACCELERATE Platform was jointly created in December 2013 by CDDF (Cancer Drug Development Forum), ITCC and SIOPE within the ENCCA project (European Network for Cancer research in Children and Adolescents) – a network of excellence funded through the European Union’s Seventh Framework Programme for research, technological development and demonstration under the project ENCCA, grant agreement no HEALTH-F2-2011-261474.

-In March 2018, the term of the Memorandum of Understanding which described how SIOPE and CDDF collaborated running the ACCELERATE platform was completed.
-Both societies recognized the success of the Paediatric Oncology Platform Initiative; however they decided, through a mutual agreement, to discontinue their collaboration.
+In March 2018, the term of the Memorandum of Understanding which described how SIOPE and CDDF collaborated in running the ACCELERATE Platform was completed.
+Both societies recognised the success of the Paediatric Oncology Platform Initiative and decided to discontinue their collaboration through mutual agreement.

-In addition, ACCELERATE made a strategic decision to strengthen international cooperation in order to improve global development of new paediatric oncology drugs and to be an organization spanning Europe and North America, and beyond.
+In addition, ACCELERATE made a strategic decision to strengthen international cooperation in order to improve global development of new paediatric oncology drugs and to become an organisation spanning Europe, North America, and beyond.
 Consequently, a new international steering committee has been appointed and new terms of reference have been established.

 ITCC, European Consortium for Innovative Therapies for Children with Cancer

 ITCC, the Innovative Therapies for Children with Cancer academic Consortium was created in 2003.
 It is a non-profit organisation under the French Law.
 ITCC comprises 56 European Paediatric Oncology Investigating sites with expertise in conducting early phase trials in children and adolescents and 24 European laboratories focusing their research on paediatric malignancies.
 The aim of this organisation is to develop novel therapies for the treatment of paediatric and adolescent cancers in cooperation with regulatory bodies, pharmaceutical enterprises, parents and patients.